 - The runner who expects to complete the race in 3:25–or feel utterly defeated;

 - The first-time marathoner, wondering what he’ll do when he hits “the wall”;

 - The runner who knows that she is too keyed up but can’t calm down;

 - The runner coming back from injury and insecure about how much she can handle.

 Each of these runners can benefit from a few minutes’ conversation with a member of the Psyching Team.
 Dr. Papadogiannis, and 40 volunteer psychologists and sport psychologists offer you mental strategies before, during, and after the Toronto Marathon.
 Commonly-used peak performance strategies include goal setting, relaxation training, imagery, positive self-talk, and affirmations.
 Psyching Team members trained in these methods will tailor the technique to the particular person.
 It’s fun and it’s helpful.
 What more could you ask?

 Here’s where you will find us:

 BEFORE THE RACE:

-EXPO: We’re available Friday evening and Saturday for consultation and mental strategizing.
-You will find us at the Psyching Team booth, or “meeting and greeting” throughout the Expo, in our signature red Psyching Team vests and caps.
+Kit pick-up: We’re available Saturday for consultation and mental strategizing.
+You will find us at the Psyching Team booth, or “meeting and greeting” in our signature red Psyching Team vests and caps.

 Race Start: For those last minute mental strategies (and a friendly face), we’ll be at the “start line” located on Yonge St just outside the Yonge/Sheppard Centre from 6:30 am. until the various race starts.